qserena/10-notes-app-with-localstorage/README.md

 # Notes App

 ## Description
-An app where you can write your own notes and format the text with markup tags.
-If you click the Preview button at the top you will see the markup appearance of your text!
+An app where you can write your own notes and format the texts with markup tags.
+If you click the Preview button at the top you will see the markup appearance!

 Because of dependencies in the markup package `react-mde` I had to downgrade to React 17.0.2 (instead of 18).
 <br/>